The suicide of First Nation youth in this country is at a crisis point. But it is our lack of a meaningful response that should be loudly noted.

 This year has seen the First Nations suicide crisis in this country not only continue its dramatic escalation, but the lack of adequate response only worsens as the rates rise, and it also remains relatively unacknowledged.

-Over the first third of the year, 56 Aboriginal and Torres Strait Islander people have taken their own lives.
+In the first third of 2020, 56 Aboriginal and Torres Strait Islander people have taken their own lives.
 And of these, 14—or 25%—were youths under the age of 18.
 Two of them were girls only 12 years old.

 Indeed, five First Nations girls under the age of 15 took their own lives over the nine-day period ending on January 11.
 And in early March, four Indigenous youths ended their lives in Queensland during a 40-hour period.